-The table below lists some of the main criteria and how well printing techniques lend themselves to these.
+The table below lists some of the main criteria and how well printing methods lend themselves to these.
 The text gives a more nuanced description.

 When does the printed job need to be delivered?
 Digital is difficult to beat when you need something urgently.
 The startup time is fast and there is no need to wait while press sheets are drying.
-On the other hand the very large web presses used for printing newspapers have integrated folding and cutting machinery.
-This is also done to cut down the time needed to deliver a finished product.
+On the other hand, the very large web presses used for printing newspapers have integrated folding and cutting machinery.
+This also cuts down the time needed to deliver a finished product.

 How large is the document that needs to be printed?
 Obviously there are physical constraints to the size of the sheets that move through printing presses.
 For some types of jobs such as posters, the printer can get around this limitation by tiling – splitting up the artwork into smaller parts that each get printed separately.

 Substrate & subject

 What does the job need to be printed on?
 All printing techniques can be used to print on paper but not all of them can print on cardboard, glass, metal, ceramic tiles, or some other material.
 Sometimes the work-around is to first print a coating on the substrate that allows the ink to adhere.
 Whether the surface of the subject that is printed on is completely flat or not is also an important consideration.
 Offset, for instance, can only be used to print on flat surfaces.
 Pad printing on the other hand was developed for printing on curved surfaces.

 What needs to be printed?
 The goals of the designer or the way a document has been laid out can also help determine which the most suitable reproduction technology is.